 The Coastal Distribution System

-The Coastal Distribution System (CDS) is the conveyance pipeline for PV Water’s supplemental water supply, which is composed of a blend of recycled water, Harkins Slough Recovery Well Water, and groundwater.
-The CDS consists of 21 miles of pipeline capable of providing supplemental water to over 5,500 acres of agricultural land at a guaranteed pressure of 80 PSI.
+The Coastal Distribution System (CDS) is the conveyance pipeline for PV Water’s supplemental water supply, which is composed of a blend of recycled water, Harkins Slough Recovery Well Water, and inland groundwater.
+The CDS consists of over 21 miles of pipeline capable of providing supplemental water to over 5,500 acres of agricultural land at a guaranteed pressure of 80 PSI.

 To use the water, growers connect their irrigation system to turnouts connected to the CDS.
-Turnouts have valves that are calibrated to the desired pressure the grower needs depending on their irrigation system.
+Turnouts have valves that are calibrated to the desired pressure the grower requires, depending on their irrigation system.
 For example, drip irrigation requires less pressure than sprinkler irrigation.

 Although the use of supplemental water delivered through the CDS offsets groundwater production in the area most impacted by seawater intrusion, seawater intrusion is still continuing to contaminate our freshwater aquifers.
 In the region farmers have been using supplemental water since 2002, data is showing successful pushback of seawater intrusion, validating this approach.
 Seawater intrusion and groundwater overdraft are serious threats to the freshwater resources of the Pajaro Valley.

 Construction is beginning on Monday, May 18th for PV Water’s Coastal Distribution System F-Pipeline Expansion Project.
 The project will expand PV Water’s delivered water service area to include farmland west of San Andreas Rd that is being impacted by long-term groundwater overdraft and resulting seawater intrusion.
 After completion this fall, 700 acres of irrigated land will have access to delivered water.